 There is nothing to worry about congenital flared ribs.

-You can still bring back your bone flaring to standard shape with the exercises I will discuss in the text that follows.
+You can still bring back your bone flaring to normal shape with the therapy I will discuss in the text that follows.

 If your ribs are sticking out, there is a high possibility that you also suffer from anterior pelvic tilt (hyperextended lower back).

 This is caused by muscle tightness and weak muscular development in the core and back.

 There is also a high possibility that your muscles are asymmetrically developed.

 If the muscles on one side of the body are stronger, then rib flaring may occur on the weaker side.

 I will discuss how to fix these imbalances and weaknesses in the "How to Fix Flared Ribs" section below.

 This is directly correlated to muscular weaknesses and inequities in certain areas.

 If you have scoliosis, your spine will have an unnatural curvature.